refayathaque/devops-on-GCP-with-tf-and-github/README.md

 - Push container image to Container Registry ✅
 - Run tf code ✅\
    _pom.xml `artifactId` & `name` is **demo2**, same as what's in Dockerfile preceding `.jar` & also on the top of Java files (e.g., `package com.example.demo2;`) this consistency is important otherwise you'll get errors when building the service_
-- Publish a message with comm& `gcloud pubsub topics publish demo-2-topic --message "World"` & validate in Cloud Run service logs ✅
+- Publish a message with command `gcloud pubsub topics publish demo-2-topic --message "World"` & validate in Cloud Run service logs ✅
 - Add `cloudbuild.yaml` to source code & validate in Cloud Build that container image is built & pushed to Container Registry ✅
 - Make changes to source code & validate in Cloud Run service logs that Cloud Build built a new image ✅\
    _[Step 6](https://dzone.com/articles/cicd-using-google-cloud-build-&-google-cloud-run)_\